Courses

 Prerequisites/Co-requisites

 Prerequisite courses must be successfully completed prior to the student enrolling in the selected course.
-If a course lists a co-requisite, students must be enrolled in the co-requisite course and the selected course in the same term.
+If a course lists a co-requisite, students must be enrolled in both the co-requisite course and the selected course during the same semester.

 Recommended Preparation